kjaitken/git_repo/README.md

 ## Support and Contributors:

 This script was written by KJ Aitken for the DSI Unix unit, with the additional help found for the [use of awk](https://stackoverflow.com/questions/214363/whats-the-quickest-way-to-get-the-mean-of-a-set-of-numbers-from-the-command-lin).
 Please contact [KJ Aitken](https://github.com/kjaitken) through github for any clarifications.
-Thank you!
+Thank you to the DSI team !